Training for Well Workers

 - Operation of a cement pump

-If supervisors were able to determine and pinpoint these competence gaps, they would then be able to discuss these areas of uncertainty with their workers in order to make sure that they understand the duties they are being hired to do.
-In addition, these supervisors would also be able to create and develop training courses for their workers in order to address—and, hopefully, eliminate—these competence gaps.
-Finally, the supervisors would also be able to better ascertain which areas of their safety programs required augmentation in order to address these areas of uncertainty and to protect their workers.
+If supervisors were able to pinpoint competence gaps, they would then be able to discuss these areas of uncertainty with their workers in order to make sure that they understand the duties they are responsible for.
+In addition, these supervisors would also be able to develop training for their workers in order to address the gaps.

 Employees could then take a knowledge assessment based on their knowledge of these areas—and, if they pass this, they could go on to take a request capability assessment that would lead to training and observation on the job.
 After this, trainers would be able to provide workers with coaching, feedback, and evaluation specific to the company before granting them certification and allowing them to work on the rigs.